How To Transform Your Yard Into An Eco-Garden

 We use these spaces to give our homes curb appeal, to grow our victory gardens, or to provide places of beauty and fragrance for relaxation and outdoor entertainment.
 Birds, insects, reptiles, and small mammals use them for food, shelter, and reproduction.
 Whether we notice or not, our gardens are sustaining a host of living things.
 Even our soil is alive with both beneficial microbes and fungi which help our plants grow vigorously and decomposers such as worms, ants, and pillbugs which break down organic waste.
 It is an active eco-system!

 Next time you visit your nursery, look beyond the showiest blooms.
 In addition to making selections well- suited for your soil, light exposure, and zone, think of the wildlife that depends on your choices.
 If you like hummingbirds, for example, consider which plants attract them.
 These are often red and orange with fluted or bell-shaped flowers.
-Bees prefer golden yellow, but will frequent flowers in blues and purples along with many butterflies.
 Choose some berry-producing shrubs and seed-producing flowers for your songbirds.
 Globe thistle, viburnum, ribes, toyon, sambucus, sunflowers, and holly will keep them around through the seasons.
-Encourage pollinators.
-Buddleia, hollyhock, verbena, salvia, yarrow, hyssop, and milkweed are great choices for butterflies.
-Night-active moths like fragrant plants such as night-blooming jasmine, honeysuckle, nicotiana, and cereus.
-Great bee attracters include herbs like thyme, rosemary, borage, and lavender as well as flowering coreopsis, tagetes, gallardia, and caryopteris.
+Attract helpful butterflies and bees.
+Butterflies often like blues and purples.
+Bees like yellows but will visit most pollen-rich flowers.
+Good choices would include buddleia, hollyhock, verbena, gallardia, salvia, scabiosa, yarrow, hyssop, and milkweed.
+Night-active moths like fragrant plants such as night-blooming jasmine, honeysuckle, nicotiana, brugmansia, and cereus.
+Herbs like thyme, rosemary, borage, and lavender are nice companions for nearby edibles and help encourage visits from active pollinators.

-Add a birdbath, toad house, or lizard habitat to keep your areas naturally pest-free.
+Adding a birdbath, toad house, or lizard habitat will help to keep your areas naturally pest-free.
 Toads like to rehydrate in shallow pools and saucers then retreat under logs, rocks, and low leafy plants.
 Lizards and skinks prefer warm surfaces for lounging such as rocks, concrete, and terra cotta.
 Keep these things tucked into garden beds and along borders.
 Mulches of leaf-litter and overhanging vines are perfect places for lizards to hide while feasting on the insects there.
 Take some time to research your native flora and fauna.
 Choose to attract your personal favorites.